Safety + Side Effects + Authentic Dysport®

 When it comes to possible side effects, you may be wondering why Dysport has a boxed warning.
-In 2009, following a comprehensive safety review, the FDA mandated that all botulinum toxins — including Dysport — carry a boxed warning to bring attention to the fact that these products have the potential to spread from the injection site to other parts of the body, resulting in serious risks, including difficulty talking, swallowing or breathing; muscle weakness; drooping eyelids; and blurred or double vision.
+In 2009, following a comprehensive safety review, the FDA mandated that all botulinum toxins—including Dysport—carry a boxed warning to bring attention to the fact that these products have the potential to spread from the injection site to other parts of the body, resulting in serious life-threatening risks, including difficulty talking, swallowing or breathing; muscle weakness; drooping eyelids; and blurred or double vision.

 However, the most common possible side effects include:

 - injection site pain

 Dysport may cause serious side effects that can be life threatening, including: